 Third and final part (here and here the first two parts) of the analysis of Rosario Di Girolamo (aka Dep1050 Plasma) about past, present and future of virtual worlds, particularly Second Life, and their rules.
 The article was originally published on SLnn.it in September 2009, but preserves its meaning.
 Good reading.

 Given that after the time passed without breathing regularly pulling and pulling, as Luce Naval says, fatigue is accompanied by disappointment, because the relationship efforts / results tends to infinity and the gratification and satisfaction tends to zero, there is only one thing you can do: take note of the situation and evolve, or be tied to the limits requires the platform and follow the times and destinies.
 Reduced to a minimum, the situation is as follows:

-- Second Life suffers from a fundamental flaw: it is viral, because its value proposition for the consumer market, which has now passed: “alternative life”, not “extensive experience”.
+– Second Life suffers from a fundamental flaw: it is not viral, because its value proposition for the consumer market, which has now passed: “alternative life”, not “extensive experience”.
 These things have to be paid, because there is not a massive propensity to involve acquaintances/friends (as opposed to Facebook and MMOs).
 Even some of you have two identities on Facebook;

 – Second Life suffers in this moment of alienation/fatigue by its users and it is difficult for now to foresee a major generational change;

 – Second Life, as far as we know, also is redefining its market, from consumer to business (video conferencing, content sharing, dedicated servers).
 The business market, unfortunately, is totally different from the consumer market (and as a matter of fact after two years the attempt to evolve in the direction of an”enterprise” SL has failed, LmS);